an0nymoos3/nid-compiler/docs/assembly.md

 To understand the instructions below it is good to familiarise yourself with some of the hardware flags that can be set and unset during execution.
 These are the hardware flags used in the project CPU.

-- Z: Stands for Zero, which is set when the result in the ALU is equal to 0.
+- Z: Stands for **Z**ero, which is set when the result in the ALU is equal to 0.
-- N: Stands for Negative, which is set when the result in the ALU is less than 0.
+- N: Stands for **N**egative, which is set when the result in the ALU is less than 0.
-- C: Stands for Carry, which is set when the result from the ALU has a bit carried over, or shifted out.
+- C: Stands for **C**arry, which is set when the result from the ALU has a bit carried over, or shifted out.
-- V: Stands for oVerflow, which is set when the result is larger than the registers can handle.
+- V: Stands for o**V**erflow, which is set when the result is larger than the registers can handle.

 ## Routines